sipsmi/vband_dongle/README.md

 as a native Mouse and/or Keyboard to a connected computer.

 ## Step 1
-Compiled code in Arduino IDE and upload to your arduino
+Compile the code in Arduino IDE and upload to your arduino

 ## Step 2